Welcome to Tecant.

 Nothing ever happens here.

-Ruabon Nadarl is just another low-ranking member of the scan crew, slaving away for the UFS which “liberated” his homeworld.
+Ruabon Nadarl is just another low-ranking member of the scan crew, slaving away for the oppressive UFS government which “liberated” his homeworld.
 To help pass the time during long shifts he builds secret personalities into the robots he controls.
-Despite his ingenuity, the UFS offers few opportunities for a better life.

 Then Ruabon detects an intruder on the surface of a vital communications tower.